NativeScript/docs-v7/publishing/creating-launch-screens-ios.md

 ![AppIcon setup in Xcode](../img/launch-screen/ios/launch-screen-howto-003.png "AppIcon setup in Xcode]")

 ### Customizing launch images

+*Note: occasionally the iOS OS caches splash screen of your application and any customizations will not be visible.
+If this happens to be the case simply reboot either the iOS device or the iOS emulator.*

 + Manual approach

 Open **LaunchImage.launchimage** and change the default launch images with your own using the proper resolution for each image (e.g., Default-568h@2x.png should be 640px x 1136px).